summ3rNight/web_Dev_101/image/html.md

 # HyperText Markup Language

+## Is HTML Enough for a Website?
+- HTML alone can create simple pages.
+Modern websites also need:
+    - CSS (for style/design)
+    - JavaScript (for interactivity)

 ## Basic
 **creating structure content on web pages, define element like: paragraph, headings, links, images, ...**
 - moste element: